-broad industry (A and M) is computed for each year in the database.
+A similar pattern arises when varieties are considered instead of products.
+The literature on trade with differentiated varieties often treats varieties as pairs of goods and country of origin, under the assumption that consumers tend to perceive product-origin pairs as imperfect substitutes (following the Armington approach).
+The diversification rate of varieties within each broad industry (A and M) is computed for each year in the database.
 This approximates the yearly change in the availability of varieties for a global consumer, i.e. one that can shop around the world.
 Comparing these rates gives the same results as obtained before (see Table A.14), further supporting this result.

 Finally, it is possible to see the same regularity emerging in domestic production data.
 Using the data described in Section 2, I compute diversification rates in each sector by counting firms producing in each of them, within the EU and the US.
-Given the reduced time frames of this data I compute one observation per country using the information at the first and last year available, resulting in 29 observations.
+Given the limited time frames of these data, I compute one observation per country using the information at the first and last year available, resulting in 29 observations.
 Raw results are presented in Figure 5 and mean tests are shown in Table A.15.
-These results help rule out the possibility of the finding $g_A < g_M$ being exclusively driven by M-goods being more tradeable than A-goods.
+The observation that $g_A < g_M$ holds with domestic production data helps rule out the possibility of the regularity being exclusively driven by M-goods being more tradeable than A-goods.

-The fact that growth in the extensive margin happens at a lower rate in the agricultural sector than in manufactures is compatible with a growing literature arguing that technological linkages between production lines are not uniformly distributed.
-For example, evidence in Hidalgo et al. (2007) and Hausmann and Hidalgo (2011) supports the notion that technological proximity among manufactures is much greater than that among primary activities, suggesting that it may be easier for diversification to happen in the former industry rather than the latter.
-In a different vein, Koren and Tenreyro (2007) argue that industry-specific volatility is a very important factor Figure 5: Diversification rates in M and A goods for each country $(g{Ak} \text{ and } g{Mk})$ using domestic production data for EU countries and the US
+The fact that growth in the extensive margin happens at a lower rate in the agricultural sector than in manufactures is compatible with a growing literature arguing that technological linkages between production lines are not uniformly

+Figure 5: Diversification rates in M and A goods for each country $(g{Ak}$ and $g{Mk})$ using domestic production data for EU countries and the US

 Notes: Diversification rates g{Ak} and g{Mk} ($\forall k = 1, 2, 3$), are computed as the percent change in the amount of different goods exported by a country in each industry Ak and Mk, at the beginning and end of a certain period, defined by data availability from Eurostat and the US Census Bureau.
 Each dot represents a pair (g{Ak}, g{Mk}) for one country in each sub-period.
-The figure in the left, centre and right, defines agricultiral goods using lists A1, A2 and A3 respectively as defined in the Appendix.
+The figure in the left, centre and right, defines agricultural goods using lists A1, A2 and A3 respectively as defined in the Appendix.